Chinese University Of Hong Kong

 -

-New pill aims to stop chemo sickness for breast cancer patients
+New pill aims to stop chemo sickness in breast cancer patients

-Symptom relief OngoingThis study tests a fixed-dose combination pill called NEPA (netupitant and palonosetron) to prevent nausea and vomiting in 55 women with early breast cancer receiving chemotherapy with adriamycin and cyclophosphamide in Hong Kong.
-The goal is to see how well the drug works during…
+Symptom relief OngoingThis study tests a fixed-dose combination of netupitant and palonosetron (NEPA) to prevent nausea and vomiting in breast cancer patients receiving chemotherapy with adriamycin and cyclophosphamide.
+The trial includes 55 women in Hong Kong and tracks how well the drug works during…

 Phase: PHASE2 • Sponsor: Chinese University of Hong Kong • Aim: Symptom relief